Grace-Hong-Zhang/Squirrel_Tracker/README.md

 2. Views in the app:

        a. /map/ randomly selects 100 squirrels and presents their coordinates on the map, providing us with the general range of activity of squirrels.
        b. /sightings/ lists the information of all squirrels.
 The first column is the unique squirrel id of each squirrel.
-We can click it to view the details of this squirrel.
+We can click it to view the details of this squirrel, and we can update the information of each squirrel by clicking update in the third column.
-       c. /sightings/update/ We can click it to modify and update the details of this squirrel.
-       d. /sightings/add/ When we see a new squirrel, we can register all the information of the squirrel through this function.
+       c. /sightings/add/ When we see a new squirrel, we can register all the information of the squirrel through this function.
-       e. /sightings/stats/ statistics some important information of squirrel population in Central Park, such as age ratio, fur color ratio and so on.
+       d. /sightings/stats/ statistics some important information of squirrel population in Central Park, such as age ratio, fur color ratio and so on.